behu-kea/first-semester-java/topics/04 - oop/inheritance.md

 ### Exercise 2

 First create a `Person` class.
-A person class tracks age and name of a person
+A Person class tracks age and name of a person

 Now create a